hrishim/llvl_prog1_book/src/functions.md

 However, this does not work (yet).
 Why so?
 Well, we can use an unconditional branch instruction to keep jumping to the code to compute sumOfN. **But, after executing the code at sumOfN, how do we get back to the next instruction in the program?** At each instance in the program where we jump to sumOfN the code has to return to the immediate next instruction.
 So the location to jump back after executing sumOfN changes.

-What we want is to be able to jump to sumOfN when needed, execute it, and jump back to the location from where we "called" the sumOfN "function".
+What we want is to be able to jump to sumOfN when needed, execute it, and jump back to the location from where we **called** the sumOfN **function**.
 There are a few special instructions in the ARM ISA that can be used to accomplish this objective.
 The first one is the "branch with link" instruction (BL, BLR).
 This instruction is used to jump from any location in code to the start of a function.
 The second instruction is the return (RET) instruction that returns from the function back to the instruction just after BL/BLR.
 The branch with link instruction stores the address of the next instruction (i.e. the instruction following itself) into register X30 and jumps to the memory location specified by the programmer.

-Branch with link variants
+Branch with link variants:
  - BL immediate_address  : address to branch is encoded as an immediate
  - *BLR <X<sub>n</sub>>*   : address to branch is contained in X register

-The *RET {<X<sub>n</sub>>}* instruction is the last instruction in a function.
+The *RET {<X<sub>n</sub>>}* instruction is generally the last instruction in a function.
 It jumps to the address contained in the specified register.
 If the register name is omitted the contents of X30 are used as the address to jump to.

 So here is what our large program looks like with BL and RET instructions added.